gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 More people want open source solutions for long term support and improved security visibility.

 Who is @gojimmypi?
 I'm here as a maker and a hobbyist.
 I'm not affiliated with Lattice, or any other chip maker.
+I have a Bachelor's in Electronic Engineering, but I work as a senior software engineer at the day job.

 My passion is and always has been electronics.
 I'm here to try and improve the relationship between the open source community and Lattice Semiconductor.
+There's incredibly exciting work going on in the world of FPGA's.
+I'd like to see the technology become more commonplace and widely available.

 Hopefully these free and honest suggestions, with no risk to me regarding company politics or history... can make a difference.

 ## Objective

+Have Lattice Semiconductor actively engage with the open source community; officially and directly support continued learning opportunities.

 There's just a 30 minute slot for discussion.
 If well presented there could be future opportunities for continued dialog.